Suva18/my_automation-projects/README.md

 # Automation Projects
 Welcome to the Automation Projects repository!
-This repository contains various automation projects built using different tools and frameworks such as Python with Cucumber, Playwright, aiTest, and Selenium.
-Each project is organized into its own directory with clear instructions on how to set up, run, and expand the automation tests.
+This repository contains various automation projects built using tools and frameworks such as Python with Cucumber, Playwright, aiTest, and Selenium.
+Each project is organized into its directory with clear instructions on how to set up, run, and expand the automation tests.

 # Repository Structure
 **PythonCucumberAutomation**